-Having your email IP address or domain added to an email blacklist can seriously affect your deliverability, and therefore the profitability of your email program.
-This is doubly true if you’re blacklisted during one of your key selling seasons.
+Having your email IP address or domain added to an email blocklist can seriously affect your deliverability, and therefore the profitability of your email program.
+This is doubly true if you’re blocklisted during one of your key selling seasons.

-Email blacklists are lists of IP addresses that have been identified as sending spam and URLs that spam emails have been known to drive traffic to.
-These lists are maintained by anti-spam groups and independent operators and shared with inbox providers and corporations that manage their own email servers so they can more effectively block spam.
+Email blocklists are lists of IP addresses or domains that have been identified as sending spam and URLs that spam emails have been known to drive traffic to.
+These lists are maintained by anti-spam groups and independent operators, and shared with inbox providers and corporations that manage their own email servers so they can more effectively block spam.

-While there are literally hundreds of email blacklists, some of the more prominent ones are:
+While there are literally hundreds of email blocklists, some of the more prominent ones are:

-In addition to checking directly with the major email blacklists above, here are some tools that can check if your IP address or URL has been flagged by an email blacklist:
+In addition to checking directly with the major email blocklists above, here are some tools that can check if your IP address or URL has been flagged by an blocklist:

 Well, they do have the right—just like Gmail and other inbox providers have the right to block emails from senders they feel are sending malicious or unwanted email.
-You can either play by the rules established by blacklists and inbox providers or accept the consequences.
+You can either play by the rules established by blocklists and inbox providers, or accept the consequences.
 Those are your two choices.
 We recommend that you play by the rules, because they ultimately create a better inbox experience for all consumers, as well as allowing you access to your subscribers.

-So, what might a blacklist operation want you to do in order to be removed?
+So, what might a blocklist operator want you to do in order to be removed?
 They could ask you to:

-These remedies can be painful and distract you from running your email program, so we recommend trying to avoid being blacklisted in the first place.
-And we certainly recommend trying to avoid being blacklisted repeatedly.
+These remedies can be painful and distract you from running your email program, so we recommend trying to avoid being blocklisted in the first place.
+And we certainly recommend trying to avoid being blocklisted repeatedly.

 With that in mind, let’s answer the question…